0atman/hacking-mandarin-sphinx/word-order.md

 ARGUMENTS

+       subject       Just like English, subjects come at the start

+       time          Time expressions come immediately after the subject (the protocol allows for time before the subject)

+       adverbial phrases, eg:

+              place         To explain where an event happened, the place expression comes before the verb

+              preposition   These are phrases which qualify an activity.
+They are placed before the verb and after the place

+       verb          the verb comes immediately before the object

+       object        the Mandarin object has a great deal of flexibility.
+                     It is usually placed after the verb, but other possibilities include before the verb, before the subject, or even omitted.

+NOTES

        The arguments are ordinal with the following 3 rules:
               1. [subject] then [verb] then [object]
               2. adverbial phrases before the [verb]
               2. [time] before other adverbial phases

-       subject       Just like English, subjects come at the start.

-       time          Time expressions come immediately after the subject.
-                     (the protocol allows for time before the subject)

-       adverbial phrases, eg:

-              place         To explain where an event happened, the place expression comes before the verb.

-              preposition   These are phrases which qualify an activity.
-They are placed before the verb and after the place.

-              object        the Mandarin object has a great deal of flexibility.
-                            It is usually placed after the verb, but other possibilities include before the verb, before the subject, or even omitted.

 TONES